VRJams/vrjams.github.io/docs/graphics.md

 ```
 which does fundamentally nothing to the vertex

-Values here can be exfiltrated to the Fragment shader by declating a `out <type> <name>` variable and defining them in the shader code.
+Values here can be exfiltrated to the Fragment shader by declaring a `out <type> <name>` variable and defining them in the shader code.

 Some of the available default values are
 ```glsl